-A metal enclosure can be used to protect your electrical kit from all kinds of contaminants, including dust, water and EMC.
+An electrical enclosure can be used to protect your electrical kit from all kinds of contaminants, including dust, water and EMC (Electromagnetic Compatibility).
 It can be used to stop equipment from overheating and it can also be used to protect human beings from electrical hazards.
-Your enclosure can be placed in a warehouse, outside on the street or over a single socket in the home.
+Your enclosure can be placed in a warehouse, outside on the street or even in the home.

 The best place to situate your enclosure will depend on the type of equipment that it is designed to go with - an enclosure can be wall mounted, pole mounted or free standing depending on the context.
 Viewing windows, swing doors, shelves and child safe locks can all be used to customise your enclosure.
 Versatile and practical, these casings are indispensable to anyone who cares about practising good health and safety.
 Which types of electrical equipment in your home and business might benefit from an enclosure?
 Perform a quick survey today and then make sure to purchase the most relevant type of enclosure for them right away.